eHarmony/aloha/src/site/markdown/model_formats.md

 ##### (R) feature defVal

 **NOTE**: [Ryan Deak](https://deaktator.github.io), author of Aloha has expressed a personal distaste for the use of this feature.
-It can however create better models are the cost of readability and error reporting.
+It can however create better models at the cost of readability and error reporting.

-`defVal` is the value that is returned if the `spec` references an variable whose presence is *optional* and whose value is not present for the current model input.
+`defVal` is the value that is returned if the `spec` references a variable whose presence is *optional* and whose value is not present for the current model input.
 As with the Iterable of key-value pairs produced by the function created by `spec`, keys will have the *feature name* prepended in the final feature value (see below for an example).